 Diabetic ketoacidosis

 Rare cases of diabetic ketoacidosis (DKA), including life-threatening and fatal cases, have been reported in patients treated with SGLT2 inhibitors, including canagliflozin.
 In a number of cases, the presentation of the condition was atypical with only moderately increased blood glucose values, below 14 mmol/L (250 mg/dL).
-It is not known if DKA is more likely to occur with higher doses of canagliflozin.
+It is not known if DKA is more likely to occur with higher doses of canagliflozin, including in children less than 50 kg body weight, since the exposure with the 300 mg dose may exceed the levels observed in adults (see section 4.2).
 Risk of DKA appears to be higher in patients with moderately to severely decreased renal function who require insulin.

 The risk of diabetic ketoacidosis must be considered in the event of non-specific symptoms such as nausea, vomiting, anorexia, abdominal pain, excessive thirst, difficulty breathing, confusion, unusual fatigue or sleepiness.
 Patients should be assessed for ketoacidosis immediately if these symptoms occur, regardless of blood glucose level.